 In order to apply this argument, we have to obtain sums of the form~\eqref{eqn:beatty_sum}.
 To this end, we adapt methods by Mauduit and Rivat~\cite{MR2009,MR2010}, thereby introducing the two-fold restricted sum-of-digits function $s_{\mu,\lambda}$ (which we define below).
 The transition from the sum-of-digits function $s$ to the truncated version $s_\lambda$ is straightforward and can also be carried out for $\floor{n^c}$ (see~\cite{S2015}).
 It is not so clear, however, how to get rid of the lowest $\mu$ digits of $\floor{n^c}$, that is, how to proceed from $s_\lambda(\floor{n^c})$ to $s_{\mu,\lambda}(\floor{n^c})$.
-At this point, Beatty sequences $\floor{n\alpha+\beta}$ come to our aid: using rational approximations to $\alpha$ and a generalization of van der Corput's inequality (Lemma~\ref{lem:vdc}), it is possible to eliminate the lowest $\mu$ digits of $\floor{n\alpha+\beta}$, so that we are left with only $\gamma:=\lambda-\mu$ binary digits of $\floor{n\alpha+\beta}$.
+At this point, Beatty sequences $\floor{n\alpha+\beta}$ come into play: using rational approximations to $\alpha$ and a generalization of van der Corput's inequality (\lemref{lem:vdc}), it is possible to eliminate the lowest $\mu$ digits of $\floor{n\alpha+\beta}$, so that we are left with only $\gamma:=\lambda-\mu$ binary digits of $\floor{n\alpha+\beta}$.
 This further reduction of the number of digits to be taken into account ultimately allows us to achieve the improvement $3/2$ over the bound $4/3$ obtained in~\cite{S2015}.
-As the last step of the proof, we use Proposition~\ref{prp:uniform_fourier} from below.
-This proposition is a new estimate for discrete Fourier coefficients, related to a result by Drmota, Mauduit and Rivat~\cite[Proposition~1]{DMR2015}, and allows us not only to deal with general block lengths $L\geq 1$, but also to derive an explicit error term of the form stated in Theorem~\ref{thm:main}.
+As the last step of the proof, we use \propref{prp:uniform_fourier} from below.
+This proposition is a new estimate for discrete Fourier coefficients, related to a result by Drmota, Mauduit and Rivat~\cite[Proposition~1]{DMR2015}, and allows us not only to deal with general block lengths $L\geq 1$, but also to derive an explicit error term of the form stated in \thmref{thm:main}.

 The classical Bombieri--Vinogradov Theorem is a statement on the average distribution of prime numbers in arithmetic progressions $nd+j$, where the average is taken in the modulus $d$.
 Let

 where $\Lambda$ is the von~Mangoldt function defined by $\Lambda(n)=\log p$ if $n=p^k$ for some prime $p$ and some $k\geq 1$ and $\Lambda(n)=0$ otherwise.
 Then the Bombieri--Vinogradov Theorem~\cite[Theorem~4]{B65} states that for all positive real numbers $A>0$ there exist $B>0$ and a constant $C$ such that